-Like millions of others around the world, I’ve been using ChatGPT in my role as Head of Content at Apify for a few months now and finding ways to increase both my and my team’s productivity and explore what it can do.
+I’ve been using ChatGPT in my role as Head of Content at Apify for a long time now and finding ways to increase both my and my team’s productivity and explore what it can do.
 I’ve enjoyed experimenting with it, probing its limits, and occasionally being delighted by unexpected behavior.

-ChatGPT and I have been through a few extended zombie apocalypses, tried out some James Bond scenarios, explored an 18th century Ireland inspired by the sublime Kubrick movie Barry Lyndon, and enjoyed lots of other spontaneous solo gaming.
-(Edit: it turns out that I'm not the only one doing this).
+ChatGPT and I have been through a few zombie apocalypses, tried out some James Bond scenarios, and more.
+I'm not the only one doing this.
 I definitely wouldn’t say that ChatGPT is a consistent game master, but if you can get over its inherent unreliability, you can have a lot of fun with its freeform world creation.

-But back to work.
-While you can achieve a lot by asking ChatGPT to brainstorm blog posts from different points of view or generate a quick list of keywords to pop into SEO tools, you might, like me, sometimes have found yourself daydreaming about what you could do if you could unleash ChatGPT on live web pages, without the search query focus of Bing and Bard.
+While you can achieve a lot by asking ChatGPT to brainstorm blog posts from different points of view or kick off an outline for a content brief, you might, like me, sometimes have found yourself daydreaming about what you could do if you could unleash ChatGPT on live web pages, with no limits.

 Managing the content pipeline for Apify means that I spend at least some of my time editing and proofreading.
 After over 25 years of that kind of work, I catch a lot, but the occasional typo inevitably slips through.
 Seems like it would be a cinch to ask ChatGPT to go through, for instance, the entire Apify blog and find any lingering errors.
 And while it’s at it, spot any images lacking alt text, identify any potential meta data improvements, and maybe check the code examples.
 For starters.